essien1990/RESTAPIs/README.md

 # Task
 - Import Flask and FastAPI packages
 - Use In-memory list approach for REST API CRUD(GET,POST,PUT,DELETE) methods
-- Create API using FastAPI by using a fake database using pydantic inheriting from BaseModel
+- Create API using FastAPI by creating a fake database using pydantic inheriting from BaseModel
-- Create API using Flask and PostgreSQL database using SQLAlchemy ORM
+- Create API using Flask and PostgreSQL database using SQLAlchemy ORM to have consistent data
 - Use dummy data from https://www.mockaroo.com/ for testing the API
 - Use Postman or an extension on VScode called Thunder client to test the REST API

 # Technologies
+- Programming Language
   - Python3

+# Python Framework
 - Flask Framework
+- FastAPI Framework

+# Python Dependencies using pip
 - Flask-migrate
 - Flask-SQLAlchemy
 - Jsonify
-- FastAPI
 - Pydantic
 - Request
 - Uvicorn server
 - json

+# API Testing Tools
+- Postman
-- Postman and Thunder Client
+- Thunder Client
+- Insomnia

+# Code Editor
 - VSCode

 # Execute Flask & FastAPI